Header Banner

-How To: Make a Cool Synth Beat from Rock, Paper, Scissors, or Any Other Recorded Sound
+How to Make a Cool Synth Beat from Rock, Paper, Scissors, or Any Other Recorded Sound

 Rock, Paper, Scissors is a classic childhood pastime, but some people take it a little more seriously than that.
 There's the ultimate version, which has 25 gestures instead of the traditional three, and there are even tournaments and championships for those who consider themselves real pros.